-State governments collected more than $1.7 trillion of general revenue in 2014.
-Revenue from income, sales, and other taxes totaled nearly $870 billion—half of all general revenue (figure 1).
+State governments collected more than $1.9 trillion of general revenue in 2016.
+General revenue from income, sales, and other taxes totaled $923 billion—nearly half of all general revenue (figure 1).
 About one-third came from intergovernmental transfers.

-Intergovernmental transfers—primarily from the federal government—totaled $551 billion in 2014.
-The largest were federal grants for public welfare programs, predominately for Medicaid.
+Intergovernmental transfers to state governments—primarily from the federal government—totaled $637 billion in 2016.
+The largest were federal grants for public welfare programs, predominately Medicaid.

-Revenue from state sales and gross receipts taxes (including taxes on general purchases and selective taxes on products such as alcohol, cigarettes, and motor fuels) was $412 billion in 2014, or 24 percent of state general revenue.
+Revenue from state sales and gross receipts taxes—including both general sales taxes and selective taxes on products such as alcohol, cigarettes, and motor fuels—was $441 billion in 2016, or 23 percent of state general revenue.
 Individual income taxes provided $344 billion (18 percent of state general revenue) and corporate income taxes accounted for $46 billion (2 percent of state general revenue).
-Revenue from all other taxes (including license fees, estate taxes, and severance taxes) was $97 billion—6 percent of general revenue.
-Charges and fees—notably tuition paid to state universities, payments to public hospitals, and tolls on highways or bridges—provided another $322 billion, —19 percent of state general revenue in 2014.
+Revenue from all other taxes (including license fees, estate taxes, and severance taxes) was $92 billion—5 percent of state general revenue.
+Charges and fees—notably tuition paid to state universities, payments to public hospitals, and tolls on highways or bridges—and other miscellaneous revenue provided $349 billion, or 18 percent of state general revenue in 2016.

 General revenue does not include revenue collected by states from “business-like” enterprises, such as state-run liquor stores, utilities, and pension funds.

-Since 1977, the shares of state general revenue from intergovernmental transfers as well as charges and users fee have increased, while the share from taxes has declined (figure 2).
-The change in the charges and user fee category was especially striking, with its share rising by 8 percentage points (from 11 percent to 19 percent) from 1977 to 2014, as states sought to broaden their revenue bases, including large increases in public university tuition.
+Since 1977, the share of state general revenue from intergovernmental transfers, as well as charges and user fees, has increased, while the share from taxes has declined (figure 2).
+Revenue from charges and user fees increased significantly from 11 percent in 1977 to 18 percent in 2002, as states sought to broaden their revenue bases, including large increases in public university tuition.
 Charges as a percentage of revenue has been fairly flat since 2002, however.

-Over the same period, the share of general revenue from taxes declined from 60 percent to 50 percent.
+Over roughly the same period, the share of state general revenue from taxes declined from 60 percent to 50 percent.
 Revenue from taxes as a percentage of state general revenue has also been roughly flat since 2002.
-Among specific taxes, the portion from individual income taxes rose slightly over the period, while the share from all other taxes declined.
+Among specific taxes, the portion from individual income taxes rose slightly from 1977 to 2016, but the share from sales and corporate taxes declined.

-State revenue grew slightly faster than the national economy between 1977 and 2014, rising from 8 percent of GDP in 1977 to 10 percent.
+State revenue grew slightly faster than the national economy between 1977 and 2001, rising from 8 percent of gross domestic product (GDP) to 10 percent.
 However, state revenue as a percentage of GDP has stayed at roughly 10 percent over the past 15 years (figure 3).
-State revenues grew above that during the 2008 Great Recession and its aftermath because of an increase in federal transfer payments, peaking at nearly 11 percent of GDP in 2011 before falling back to 10 percent in 2014, largely because of a decline in federal transfers in the wake of the economic recovery.
+State revenues grew above that during the 2008 Great Recession and its aftermath because of an increase in federal transfer payments, peaking at nearly 11 percent of GDP in 2011 before falling back to 10 percent in 2012 as federal transfers abated in the wake of the economic recovery.
 In 2016 state revenue remained just above 10 percent of GDP.

-Revenue from charges and miscellaneous fees as well as individual income taxes grew a small amount relative to GDP from 1977 to 2014, while sales tax revenue remained fairly constant at about 2.5 percent of GDP (figure 4).
-Intergovernmental transfers grew the most over that period, rising about 1 percent of GDP.
-The American Recovery Reinvestment Act of 2009 created a sharp uptick in federal transfers to state governments from 2009 to 2011, hitting a peak of 3.8 percent of GDP in 2010 and 2011.
-Federal transfers to the states dropped as a share of GDP in 2012 as spending on economic stimulus programs receded.
+Revenue from charges and miscellaneous fees as well as individual income taxes grew from about 1 percent to 2 percent of GDP from 1977 to 2016, while sales tax revenue remained fairly constant at about 2.5 percent (figure 4).
+Intergovernmental transfers grew from about 2 percent to more than 3 percent of GDP over the period.